What do I do with my bills when I move out?

 If you are on a bills included package, nothing!
 Prior to the last day of your tenancy, contact your gas, electricity and water suppliers to let them know you are moving out.
 On the last day take meter readings and provide them to supplier.
 (Tip: take photos of all the readings, they can come in handy!).
 If you have top-up meters for any utilities, you must ensure these have the same amount of credit as when you moved in.
 You can find this information on your inventory.
 Don’t forget about broadband / telephone providers, your TV license and to re-direct any post.
 We will not be able to collect any post for you once you have moved out.

 What happens on the day I move out?

 Set your alarm folks and dig out the rubber gloves!
 Our independent inventory company will come to your property any time from 7am on the last day of your tenancy to conduct a check-out.
 Please make sure the property is returned to the same condition as the inventory and completely clean and clear of all personal belongings or rubbish, including outside areas, by 7am.
 No matter how useful you might think an item will be for the next tenant, it’s important to not leave it, otherwise you may be charged for its removal.
 We recommend moving out the day before to avoid any last minute stress!

-No, we ask you are not present for the checkout.
-If you are still at the property you will be asked to wait outside while our independent inventory company compiles the report.
+No, you do not need to be at the property for your check-out.
+If you are present you will be asked to wait outside while our independent inventory company compiles the report.
 This is for two reasons; firstly because they want to be able to complete the report independently without distraction and need peace and quiet in order to record it, and secondly to make sure there is no bias affecting the report.
 The same rules apply to your landlord, so we feel like it’s pretty fair.